-Ms. Firehock said there are a number of houses that rent out short-term weekend rentals, a week at a time here a month there and those are all not currently in compliance with out Code.
+Ms. Firehock said there are a number of houses that rent out short-term weekend rentals, a week at a time, here a month, there a month, and those are all not currently in compliance with our Code?

 Ms. Ragsdale replied right, and then we have talked about the rural area example where you could have potentially the whole house rental; but, yes, that is the issue.